eagercheesecake/Rise-of-the-GOO-Notes/content/index.md

 ### Recent Updates
 - Added information for Session 20
 - Character information now up to date as of Session 12
+- **NEW:** Sessions now show what date they occurred at the top
+	- I don't know how I did that, Quartz must have updated
 ### Information
 [[Timelines]]
 [[Characters]]